boots-edu/textbook/source/text/3-dataclass/constructors.md

 > Note that without the public or private keywords, the parameter is just local to the constructor function, but when included, the parameter becomes a member variable (property) and gets initialized to the value passed in.

-Back to the drawing program, we can now rebuild our classes using constructors and the Typescript shorthand.
+Back to the drawing program, we can now rebuild our classes using constructors and the TypeScript shorthand.

 ```typescript
 class Color {